The management of pancreatic cancer can be complex, especially for people who require surgery.

-A person with a suspected pancreatic cancer should be referred to a gastroenterologist, oncologist or hepatopancreaticobiliary (HPB) surgeon who is a member of the multidisciplinary team at one of the 17 specialist centres for pancreatic cancer surgery1.
+A person with a suspected pancreatic cancer should be referred to a gastroenterologist, oncologist or hepatopancreaticobiliary (HPB) surgeon who is a member of the multidisciplinary team and practices at a specialist centre.

 What tests are needed?